EasternJournalist/damn/README.md

 ### Get an API Key

 You will need an API key to use the AI models.
+**If you don't have one, no worry.
+Gemini and Doubao offer free credits enough for daily damn.**

 Choose one of the following APIs and click the link to get an API key:
-***(Generally, free credits are quite sufficient for using damn daily.)***

 | API Service | Default Model | Environment Variable Name |
 | --- | --- | --- |